 Waikiki is probably the most famous beach in the world, and deservedly so.
 Where better to learn to ride the waves than the birthplace of surfing?
 If you don’t bring your own board, you can rent one – the waves are perfect for beginners.
 As well as being incredibly warm, the ocean is the most sublime turquoise you will ever lay eyes on.
 If you prefer a more sedate experience, rent a sun lounger and simply chill in paradise.

-If you can tear yourself away from the beach, check out Waikiki Aquarium, which has a vibrant display of native fish, turtles and two Hawaiian monk seals.
+If you can tear yourself away from the beach, check out the small, but excellent Waikiki Aquarium which has a vibrant display of native fish, turtles and two Hawaiian monk seals.

 Shop till you Drop

-For the ultimate Hawaiian shopping experience, make tracks to the Ala Moana Center, a sprawling mall chock-a-block with stores and restaurants.
+For the ultimate Hawaiian shopping experience, make tracks to the bustling Ala Moana Center, a sprawling mall chock-a-block with stores and restaurants.
 There are regular Hawaiian music and dance events on the stage and lots of opportunities to buy souvenirs or sample local delicacies.
-Additionally, you will find ABC stores on every street corner and they sell everything you could possibly need from sun block to hula girl key rings.
-Check out Crazy Shirts for cool t-shirts.

-Make your way back to Waikiki Beach, with a pause at Moose’s (310 Lewers St. Honolulu) for Happy Hour and a bite to eat.
-The cocktails here are great value and you’ll soon be feeling relaxed and ready to hit the beach again, this time to watch the sun sink over the ocean.
-The torch-lighting and hula show take place on the beach most evenings and crowds gather to watch the entertainment in the fading light.
-It’s a magical time of the day in Waikiki and the atmosphere is mellow with everyone enjoying the vibe and the beauty of the setting.
+After a shopping session, make your way back to Waikiki Beach, this time to watch the sun sink over the ocean.
+The torch-lighting and hula show takes place on the beach most evenings.
+Crowds gather to watch the entertainment in the fading light.
+It’s a magical time of the day in Waikiki and the atmosphere is mellow, everyone enjoying the vibe and the beauty of the setting.

-Start the day energetically with a hike to the summit of Diamond Head.
-This dramatic volcanic crater overlooks the city.
+Start the day energetically with a hike to the summit of Diamond Head, the dramatic volcanic crater which overlooks the city.
 Take some snacks and plenty of water.
 If you head out early, you will avoid the intense midday heat.
-The trail is steep and a little uneven, so watch your footing.
-The hour’s climb is worth it for the sweeping views of the ocean and city skyline.
+The trail is steep and a little uneven, but the hour’s climb is worth it for the sweeping views of the ocean and city skyline.

-After building up an appetite on the trail, enjoy a lunch buffet at the famous Duke’s.
-The iconic Duke’s Barefoot Bar is right on the beach and serves up a buffet featuring locally grown produce and an abundance of tempting accompaniments.
-Alternatively, try the fresh fish dishes or burgers.
-They often have live music, and a visit to Duke’s is a quintessential Hawaiian experience not to be missed.
+After building up an appetite on the trail, enjoy a leisurely lunch at the famous Duke’s.
+Duke’s Barefoot Bar is right on the beach and serves dishes featuring locally grown produce and an abundance of tempting accompaniments.
+Try the mahi-mahi – the fresh fish is excellent!
+They often have live music too.
+A visit to Duke’s is a quintessential Hawaiian experience not to be missed.

-After some more beach time, take a stroll along to the historical Royal Hawaiian Hotel and soak up the traditional old world ambience.
+After some more beach time, take a stroll along to the elegant and historical Royal Hawaiian Hotel and soak up the traditional ambience.
 Treat yourself to a delicious cocktail at the Mai Tai Bar, a mere few steps away from the sand.
-Chill out and take in the stunning ocean views with drink in hand – a perfect way to round off your sojourn in Waikiki.
+A blissful way to wind up two days in paradise.